Undergraduate certificates and diplomas

-A subject is a particular area of study that the University offers courses in, eg English, French, Mathematics or Geology.
+A subject is a particular area of study that the University offers courses in eg, English, Management, or Geology.

 Browse Subjects to explore your study options so you can get an idea of everything that is on offer.

 Courses are blocks of work that are usually taught over one semester.
-When you pass a course, you gain points usually 15 or 30 points per course.
+When you pass a course, you gain points (usually 15 or 30 points per course).
+Every course you pass adds points to the total required for your certificate or diploma.
 First-year students usually only take 100-level courses, although there are some exceptions.
 Other universities sometimes refer to courses as ‘papers’.